Rayleigh anomalies and disorder-induced mixing of polarizations at nanoscale in amorphous solids. Testing 1-octyl-3-methylimidazolium chloride glass: Results

+for frequencies inside and wavevectors well inside the smaller of the $\Omega^i$ domains \cite{Izzo}.
+The function $\theta(q)$ is the Heaviside function.
+The domain of the wavevector-frequency plane where Eq. \ref{approssi} holds includes both the Rayleigh region and the wavevectors region $aq \sim 1$, where the mixing of polarizations is expected \cite{Izzo}.
+We truncate the Taylor series in Eq. \ref{approssi} to the first order.
+Furthermore, up to wavevectors relevant to our interest, $q = O(a^{-1})$, assuming $\Delta\tilde{\Sigma}^{1}(\textbf{q},\omega) \approx \Delta\tilde{\Sigma}^1(0,\omega)$ and then extending to infinty the upper integration boundary does not significatively enlarge the error related to the given approximation, while facilitating the analytical calculation \cite{Izzo}.
+Eq. \ref{Sigma_K_ap0} is thus retrieved.

+\paragraph{Analysis of theoretical outputs.} The quantities characterizing $S_{L(T)}(q,\omega)$ calculated by GBA, i.e. broadening, phase velocity and intensity related to the inelastic features, can be derived by a so-called spectral function approach \cite{Calvet, Sheng}, i.e by fitting the calculated dynamic structure factors with a fitting model composed by one or two DHO functions, following the same two protocols used for the IXS data.
+Since most of the experimental data presented in literature have been analysed with a fitting model composed by one or two DHO profiles \cite{Ruzi, Scopigno1HFglasses_transverse, zanatta_INS_GeO2, Cimatoribus, Benci, hydro_MonGio, Ruffle2}, the spectral function approach permits a connection between our theoretical outputs and literature results.

-It has been shown that the short-range structure of glasses preserves residual order that characterizes the long-range structure of crystals \cite{Chumakov1, Giordano} with the consequent occurrence of the pseudo-Brillouin zone and the related bending of the acoustic waves dispersion.
-We empirically superimpose it to acoustic waves dispersions calculated in the framework of the RMT (see Fig. \ref{MODEL_FIT_disp2_ord2}) by a suitable normalization of the frequency of $G^0(q,\omega)$ in Eq. \ref{Dyson} as described in Sec.
-Method.
+It has been shown that the short-range structure of glasses preserves a residual order that characterizes the long-range structure of crystals \cite{Chumakov1, Giordano} with the consequent occurrence of a pseudo-Brillouin zone and of a related bending of the dispersion of the characteristic energies of acoustic excitations.
+We superimpose to the dynamic structure factors calculated by GBA such a bending effect (see Fig. \ref{MODEL_FIT_disp2_ord2}).
+This is obtained by a suitable normalization \cite{Bosak} of the frequency of $G^0(\textbf{q},\omega)$ entering in Eq. \ref{Dyson}, i.e. $\tilde{\omega}=\omega[\frac{q_0}{q\pi} \cdot sin(\frac{\pi q}{q_0})]^{-1}$, where $\tilde{\omega}$ states for a normalized frequency and $\omega$ for unrenormalized.
+In order to not overload the notation in the following the tilde will be omitted.
+The edge of the first pseudo-Brillouin zone, $q_0=17.9$ $nm^{-1}$, is derived by the experimental dispersion of the characteristic energy of longitudinal excitations obtained by 1-DHO fitting model (see Fig. \ref{dispersion1DHO}).
+The possible broadening of the acoustic excitations due to the existence of a distribution of nearest-neighbor values is also taken into account, similarly to what is done in Ref. \cite{Giordano}.
+The detailed procedure is described in Supplementary Note 1.
+From $S_{L(T)}(q,E)$ obtained by GBA $g(E) / E^2$ is derived by a numerical integration,